ModByDaylight/Documentation/docs/DevBuild/Cinematics.md

 There are a few methods of doing this.

-1. After loading into a match, press `'` and `tab` to enter into freecam mode.
+1. After loading into a match, press ++single-quote++ and ++tab++ to enter into freecam mode.
 This will leave you with a menu top left so it is not the cleanest.

     ![](https://cdn.discordapp.com/attachments/798181143596892161/798184755576832060/unknown.png)

-2. After loading into a match, press your console key (default should be F10) and type the command `toggledebugcamera`.
+2. After loading into a match, press your console key (default should be ++f10++) and type the command `toggledebugcamera`.
 This will bring you into a freecam mode but there is still an overlay.
-You can remove this overlay by hitting `backspace`.
+You can remove this overlay by hitting ++backspace++.

     ![](https://media.discordapp.net/attachments/798181143596892161/798185512317878323/unknown.png)

     ![](https://cdn.discordapp.com/attachments/798181143596892161/798186552371052554/unknown.png)

-3. Download the program https://framedsc.github.io/GeneralGuides/universal_ue4_consoleunlocker.htm[Universal Unreal Unlocker].
+3. Download the program [Universal Unreal Unlocker](https://framedsc.github.io/GeneralGuides/universal_ue4_consoleunlocker.htm).
 Once downloaded, run the program and select `Dead By Daylight` and inject the dll.

     ![](https://media.discordapp.net/attachments/798181143596892161/798186997038186506/unknown.png)